varnish/Varnish-Book/varnish_book.rst

    ``varnishlog``, ``varnishadm`` and ``varnishstat`` are explained in the `Examining Data Provided by Varnish`_ chapter.
-   ``varnishtest`` is used for regression tests, mainly during development.
+   ``varnishtest`` is used for regression tests, mainly during development, but it also useful to learn more about Varnish's behaviour.
-   This took, however, is outside the scope of this course.
+   For more information about ``varnishtest``, see its man page.

    Next sections explain ``varnishtop``, ``varnishncsa``, and ``varnishhist``.

 ``varnishtop``